Paper Title and Summary

 spatial and temporal scales is difficult with spacecraft and computer

-more easily with laboratory plasma experiments.
-This white paper proposes
+laboratory plasma experiments.
+This white paper proposes increasing funding

-increasing funding for both human and physical infrastructure development in
+for both human and physical infrastructure development in laboratory plasma

-laboratory plasma facilities, as well as educating early-career scientists on
+facilities, as well as educating early-career scientists on how to better

 McGranaghan R. M. Thompson B. Halford A.